 Along with other items in the Pomeroy range – which included soap, bath products, cleansing tissues and toothpaste – the Pomeroy hand and nail products are worth noting.
 These consisted of Safâda Hand Lotion; Cleansing Fluid, for removing stains from hands and nails; a Cuticle Cream; Nail Polishing Cream; Nail Varnish in Carmine, Cherry, Colourless, Coral, Geranium, and Tangerine shades; and Nail Varnish Remover.

-There appears to have been little change in the Pomeroy skin-care lines or treatments but new make-up products were introduced.
-Although the colour range of these was still restricted, the company made some attempt to move with the times and respond to the changes in fashion brought about by the introduction of Dior’s New Look in 1947.
+There appears to have been little change in the Pomeroy skin-care lines or treatments in the years following the war but new make-up products were introduced.
+The make-up colour ranges were still restricted but the company made some attempt to move with the times and respond to the changes in fashion brought about by the introduction of Dior’s New Look in 1947.

 As well as Pomeroy Face Powder, which still came in only five shades – Peach Bloom, English Rose, Medium Rachel, Rose Rachel, and Sports – there were now five powder foundations available.
 Pomeroy Liquid Foundation for oily and normal skins, made in the same shades as Pomeroy Face Powder; Pomeroy Day Cream, a white vanishing cream; Pomeroy Make-up Base, a heavy flesh-tone cream for dry skins; Pomeroy Make-up Cake in the same shades as Pomeroy Face Powder; and Pomeroy Foundation Cream, a peach-tinted cream, suitable for dry skins but giving a softer and lighter make-up than the Pomeroy Make-up Base.

-Colouring for lips and cheeks was made in cream rouge and matching lipsticks in eight shades: Almond Blossom, Pomeroy Pink, Coral, Russet, Fantasy, Red Cap, Tudor Rose, and Cherry.
+Colouring for lips and cheeks was made in cream rouge and matching lipsticks in eight shades — Almond Blossom, Pomeroy Pink, Coral, Russet, Fantasy, Red Cap, Tudor Rose, and Cherry — the first products that deviate from using standard colour names like carmine, tangerine, and geranium.
 For those who preferred it, Pomeroy Liquid Rouge was still available but only in Carmine, and Geranium shades.
-The lipsticks are the first products that deviate from using standard colour names like carmine, tangerine, and geranium.
-However, compared with make-up ranges from American brands of the time – like Revlon, Elizabeth Arden and Max Factor – they could only best be described as ‘serviceable’.
+Compared with make-up ranges from American brands of the time – like Revlon, Elizabeth Arden, and Max Factor – the Pomeroy shade range could only be described as ‘serviceable’.

-Despite the attempted rejuvenation of the line in the late 1940s, the brand did not survive for much longer and somewhere after 1950 it was discontinued.
-The brand name was later acquired by Richards & Appleby Ltd. – who also owned Cyclax for a time – but, after careful consideration, they decided not to revive it.
+Despite the attempted rejuvenation of the line in the late 1940s, the brand did not survive for much longer and it disappeared somewhere in the 1950s.
+The brand name was later acquired by Richards & Appleby, Ltd. – who also owned Cyclax for a time – but, after careful consideration, they decided not to revive it.

 1895 | Mrs. Pomeroy complexion specialist opens in Chancery Lane, London. |